 3 | Consider All Seasons

 Remember that even though your garden may not be flowering all year round, you can still see it all year round.

 Look at the bloom time of your plants and select different varieties so you have flowers all season.

 Also make sure to select some plants that will add winter interest.

 This can be evergreen plants that keep their leaves.

 Plants with interesting seed heads or dried flower heads like this hydrangea also add winter interest.

 Or even plants that bloom in the winter, like this heather.

-To choose plants for landscaping that will grow well, you will need to take note of which areas of your garden get the most sun and which get the least.
+To choose plants that will grow well in your garden, you will need to take note of which areas of your garden get the most sun and which get the least.